MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 ## Binding your Native C++ files to your Java Environment

-Next, update your Native C++ code to include XSAPI and XAL:
+Next, update your Native C++ code to include XSAPI and XAL, as follows.

 1. Open the file **your_app > src > main > cpp > native-lib.cpp**.